xlink-corp/xlink-sdk/Application Developement Documents/Application RESTFul DocumentsThe APIs for User Identity.md

 10. [Forgot Password](#ForgotPassword)
 11. [Appendix](#Appendix)

-##**Xlink APIs**
+##**Xlink User Service APIs**

-### ***About Enterprise ID:***

-    Users' operations including register, verification, reset password required valid Enterprise ID, Enterprise ID can be found on Xlink console.

 ### **<a name="RegisterwithEmail">1.Register With Email Address</a>**

     User can register an Xlink account using email address, an activation email will be sent to user's email, user will be able to activate the account via the url within the email.
     User activation is optional and can be disable by enterprise user within Xlink console.

 **Request**